jquery/learn.jquery.com/page/javascript-101/objects.md

 }

 // Would log the following:
-// Please that the order is not guaranteed and may differ.
+// Please note that the order is not guaranteed and may differ.

 // Property : 99999 ; value : 789
 // Property : validIdentifier ; value : 123